 John Fisher, Purley

-Tim Murtagh is a bustling swing bowler with a marching run-up who late in a career that has stretched deep into his thirties has enjoyed the chance to play international cricket with Ireland.
-His pace is lively without being express but he has become a valued member of Middlesex's attack - and one of the most reliable new-ball bowlers on the county circuit, and latterly Middlesex's club captain.
+Tim Murtagh is a bustling swing bowler with a marching run-up who, late in a career that has stretched into his forties, has enjoyed the chance to play international cricket with Ireland.
+His pace is lively without being express but his dependable accuracy makes him one of the most reliable new-ball bowlers on the county circuit, and latterly Middlesex's club captain.
 He can also be a destructive lower order hitter.

-While his appearances for Ireland were primarily in limited-overs cricket, Middlesex increasingly regarded saving him for first-class cricket, his returns got better and better as the years went by.
+With Middlesex increasingly saving Murtagh for first-class cricket, his returns got better and better as the years went by.
 He was yet again Middlesex's leading Championship wicket-take in 2014, with 58 wickets, including ten wickets in the match against Durham.
 He passed 500 first-class wickets in his benefit year in 2015 and his part in their Championship triumph in 2016 guaranteed his club legend status.
 At the back end of 2021, he took over from Peter Handscomb as captain, and after winning three of his four games that season, he retained the role for 2022 as well.

 Batting & Fielding